Maui Covid-19 Travel & Arrival Updates

 Booking your dive trip

-Lahaina Divers has opened dates on our online calendar starting November 3, 2020.
-We do have many reservations coming in for the December holiday season (and later), so make sure to book online early if you plan on joining us then.
+Lahaina Divers has a real-time online booking calendar.
+Because of limited capacity on our two vessels due to COVID-19 rules, you are strongly encouraged to book in advance.
 Our charter calendar will be updated regularly showing which dates are available to book.
 We have made some adjustments to our schedule, and will be expanding the number of charters based on demand.

 We are open to “whole boat” private charters.
 Please email [email protected] if you have an interest.